-This case's origins are found in the South Dakota legislature's reaction to Justice Kennedy's concurrence in the Direct Marketing Association v.
-Brohl case, which the Supreme Court decided in 2015.
+This case's origins are found in the South Dakota legislature's reaction to Justice Anthony Kennedy's concurrence in Direct Marketing Association v.
+Brohl.[3]
 Justice Kennedy authored a concurring opinion in which he contended that modern e-commerce rendered the Quill physical-presence standard unworkable and should be revisited.

-Responding to this invitation of sorts, South Dakota passed legislation (S.B.
-26) shortly thereafter to challenge the physical presence standard affirmed in Quill and to replace it with an "economic nexus" standard under which out-of-state sellers with \$100,000 in sales into the state or 200 sales to in-state customers are required to collect and remit use tax on those sales.
+Responding to this invitation of sorts, South Dakota passed legislation[4] shortly thereafter to challenge the physical presence standard affirmed in Quill and to replace it with an "economic nexus" standard under which out-of-state sellers with \$100,000 in sales into the state or 200 sales to in-state customers are required to collect and remit use tax on those sales.
 Other states followed suit by enacting their own versions of economic-presence nexus statutes targeted at remote sellers of taxable goods and services.
-South Dakota's thumb in the eye of Quill in turn invited immediate challenge by Wayfair and other remote sellers, and the fast-track appeal mechanism included in South Dakota's bill allowed the case to reach the Court quickly.
-Justice Kennedy invited the case, but-based on yesterday's argument-it is not clear that the entire Court believes that the intervening years are cause to change the Quill status quo.
+South Dakota's thumb in the eye of Quill in turn invited immediate challenge by Wayfair Inc. and other remote sellers and the fast-track appeal mechanism included in South Dakota's bill allowed the case to reach the Supreme Court quickly.
+Justice Kennedy invited the case, but - based on oral argument - it is not clear that the entire court believes that the intervening years are cause to change the Quill status quo.